 Now that we have briefly understood the use of this testing in the field of Ethical Hacking, let’s read about the various tools that these experts use in order to perform pen tests.

-Become an expert in penetration testing by enrolling in our Ethical Hacking Course now!
+Become an expert in penetration testing by enrolling in our Testing Courses now!

 Some of the most popular open-source tools that can be used in pen testing are listed below:

 It is an open-source penetration testing software that comprises numerous penetration testing tools that can be used on networks, online applications, and servers.
 Moreover, this network perpetration testing tool allows Penetration Testers to identify, verify, and manage security threats to protect the organizations’ systems.
 It is among the best web application penetration testing tool.